Tracing the Famous Delhi to Rajasthan Road Trip Trajectories

 - Devi Kund Sagar

 Jodhpur is the blue enigma of India that gives the most confident and vibrant strokes to the painting we know as Rajasthan.
-Like every other city in the vicinity of Rajasthan, Jodhpur too is a flamboyant destination for a palace hunt.
-Still, what makes it different from all the other destination is its appeal and ambience that calls for a cultural avalanche.
+Moreover, like every other city in the vicinity of Rajasthan, Jodhpur too is a flamboyant destination for a palace hunt.
+However, what makes it different from all the other destination is its appeal and ambience that calls for a cultural avalanche.